 - The price you sell the boat for.

-There have been many times I have left the dock and then, while sailing, I'll do math to determine when to return to the dock only to realize I wish I would have stayed at the dock!
+There have been many times I have left the dock and then, I'll do some research only to realize I wish I would have kept that boat at the dock!

 When you buy a boat, buy it with the end in mind.

 - Let's say a boat is selling for $40 per share and your research shows it might be a good time to buy.